ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/external_dependencies.rst

 Mirrors
 -------
 Considering all the different elements described above, a mirror is one of the many practices that allow the running/completion of tasks and events in the barrier:

 - Can be defined as a reflection of the status of one suite on another server;
 - The idea is that a server can "see" what is happening in another server so the suites in that first serve can progess;
 - A practical example would be an operational suite that is mirrored to different servers so other suites that rely on it can check their progress;
 - In this case, the mirrored suites are seen as suspended in the new servers, and their status will be updated based on the original suite;
 - Example: https://confluence.ecmwf.int/display/~map/A+simple+mirror+example
-- More information on mirrors can be found `here <https://ecflow.readthedocs.io/en/5.13.8/ug/user_manual/running_ecflow/mirrors.html>`_.
+- More information on mirrors can be found :ecflow-docs:`here <ug/user_manual/running_ecflow/mirrors.html>`.